These questions/responses are culled from years of email or comment threads. You may find them simply amusing or personally useful.

 Seriously, though…you write on this stuff a lot.
 I have a question on ethnicity/race.
 What’s wrong with being “white”?
 Am I just stuck in a “bad guy” role if I’m white?

 Really, I don’t have answers to these kinds of things.
-I write from my own experience, not from some desire or ability to help any other person necessarily with their own identification.
+I write from my own experience.
 But I know exploring identity is not easy for anyone, when done the right way.
 Tim Wise seems to be able to talk to those who identify as white most successfully, though.
 I can’t make that my center.
-It’s hard for whites to hear me talk about these things.
+It’s hard for most whites to hear me talk about these things.
 It unsettles the mind, especially a mind used to thinking of a “Mexican” voice and stance a certain way.
-Those ones have a hard time even seeing me, the person I am, beyond the decor.
+Those ones have a hard time even seeing me, the person I am, beyond the blog banner.

 Further, they suspect what is true: I have Something To Gain, which casts doubt on my words in their eyes.
 Being a Xicano talking about Mexican immigrants or Latino community issues, well—to some, this means I have an agenda.
 And they are right.